-As for the FCU, the TOE provides the verification information that allows the users to confirm the integrity.
-To use the TOE, the users need to verify the FCU based on this information.
+As for the FCU, the TOE provides the verification information to perform integrity verification in a way that the users can confirm it.
+The users need to confirm the FCU based on this information, and can use the TOE when there is no problem.